snap-one/docs-driverworks-api/source/includes/36_variable/_1-AddVariable.md

 ### Usage Notes

 There is no limit to the string length for a variable created using AddVariable.
+This can be done inside a driver programmatically or within Composer Pro.

 Valid variable types are:

-- BOOL
-- DATE
-- DEVICE
-- FLOAT
-- INT
-- LEVEL
-- LIST
+- BOOL: If strVartype equals “BOOL” then “1” = true, “0” = false.
+Note, that valid values are 0 and 1 and need to be passed as strings.
-- MEDIA
+- DEVICE: Device ID.
+- FLOAT: Floating point number.
-- NUMBER
+- INT: Whole number.
+- MEDIA: Supports selectable Media through ComposerPro.
-- ROOM
+- NUMBER: Number
+- ROOM:  Room ID for a specific room or another driver’s room variable.
+- STRING: Sets to a string value.
 - STATE
-- STRING
 - TIME
 - ULONG
 - XML
+- LEVEL
+- LIST

 ### Returns